tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_03.md

 - a special protocol (called DDP) that synchronizes data between two databases
 - a bunch of small things that make creating an app with Meteor easier and more developer friendly!

+# RxJS and MeteorObservable

+Angular2-Meteor team also provides an additional package called `meteor-rxjs` which wraps Meteor's original API, and returns RxJs `Observable` instead of using callbacks or promises.

+`Observable` is very similar to `Promise`, only it has a continuation flow - which means a multiple `resolve`s.

+The lifecycle of `Observable` is built on three parts:

+- `next` - called each time the Observable changes.
+- `error` - called on error.
+- `complete` - calls when the data flow is done.

+If we try to connect it to our Meteor world and the world of Mongo Collection, so each time a Collection changes - the `next` callback called, and `complete` should not be called because we are using reactive data and we will always waiting for more updates.

+We will use this package instead of Meteor's API, because Angular 2 supports RxJS `Observable`s, and provides great features for those who uses it for their application - starting from iterating on object and a faster change detection.

+You can read more about `Observable`s and RxJS [here](http://reactivex.io/documentation/observable.html).

+> Note that RxJS documentation might be a little intimidating at the beginning - if you having difficult with it - try to read the examples we use in this tutorials and it's might help you.

 # Declare a Collection

 So first, let's define our first parties collection that will store all our parties.

+We will use `MeteorObservable` static methods to declare the Collection:

-Add a file `both/collections/parties.collection.ts`:
+So add a file `both/collections/parties.collection.ts`:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="3.1"}}

 We've just created a file called `parties.collection.ts`, that contains a CommonJS module called `both/collections/parties`.

 This work is done by the TypeScript compiler behind the scenes.

 The TypeScript compiler converts `.ts` files to ES5, then registers a CommonJS module with the same name as the relative path to the file in the app.

 That's why we use the special word `export`.
 We are telling CommonJS what we are allowing the object to be exported from this module into the outside world.